 In addition to categorizing your wiki posts, you can also add tags that will make the posts easier to find in search and internal links so that readers are directed to other relevant and useful content.

+Ideally, creating a wiki will be a gradual, iterative process: you publish the most essential and accurate information and get some feedback.
 Once you feel comfortable with the information and structure, you can share the wiki with the company.